carnmo/carnmo/README.md

 I get my energy from managing and evolving highly functioning engineering- and software development teams.
 I measure my success in other people’s success and their ability to excel at work.
 To live is to learn and I enjoy sharing knowledge and learning together with others.
 After 30 years in the tech industry, I still love every day I get to work with brilliant people on challenging projects.

 ### Experience
-* Chief Technical Officer, EVORA, 2022 - Current
+* Director of Engineering, EVORA, 2022 - Current
 * Engineering Manager, nShift AB, 2020 - 2022
 * IT Manager, Hemtex AB, 2018 - 2020
 * IT Manager, Eton AB, 2015 - 2018